 Each repeater was owned and operated by its own individual repeater group, bought and paid for by them.
 I know this flies against a common Idea that repeaters are paid for by the RSGB, this is not the case.
 In fact I approached the RSGB to investigate if they would like to support out concept.
-I was told “No, This technology will never catch on, and therefore we do not want to support such limited equipment”
+I was told “No, This technology will never catch on, and therefore we do not want to support such limited equipment”.

 Linking (known as the Back Haul).

 Most repeaters are located on remote hill tops to help increase coverage.
-This is no different for a number of the repeaters that are members of the South West cluster.
+This is no different for a number of the repeaters that are members of the South West Cluster.
 Although it brings a massive coverage area improvement, a remote hill top does introduce internet provision problems and cost.

 A few of the repeater groups either already had broad band on site or managed to share a connection with an existing site user.
 For the rest, we had to find a back haul link to the nearest broad band service.

 GB7BS was not immune to this issue.
 We did not want to go down the route of requesting a commercial broadband service to install a connection on the Lansdown site, as this would not only cost a lot of money to provision, and more money to maintain the connection.
-We did not feel it right to approach our land lords with a request that may disrupt there operations while the installation took place.
+We did not feel it right to approach our land lords with a request that may disrupt their operations while the installation took place.

-The link description is elsewhere on our website.
+The 5GHz link description is elsewhere on our website.
 Once installed, we could then start linking the repeaters together.

 We investigated into buying an off the shelf Bridge unit, but this was a LOT of money, and that and on going maintenance support costs and a helpdesk in the USA, the purchase and running costs were eye watering this stopped us in our tracks.